CerebrasResearch/nanoGNS/exact/README.md

 > [!WARNING]
 > `tracker.py` must call `tracker.step()` in order to log anything to the CSV file.
-> This is different from `wandb` so it might trip people up.
+> This is a change from `wandb` so it might trip people up.
 I decided this
 > would be more reliable and explicit (the same thing can be achieved with
 > `commit=False` in `wandb`).
 >